 Install WhatFont Chrome extension.
 Used by over 1 million happy customers, you simply click on f?
 Symbol on your Chrome bar and then click on the font in question.

 If you’re lucky, it will be a Google Font, and you can rest assured it will look nice on your website when you install it and use it.

-Seven more in-depth tips on landing page fonts
+Seven more in-depth tips on landing page and website fonts

 You get it.
-Landing page fonts are essential.
+Landing page and website fonts are essential.

-But we’re going to dissect the different font elements you can test in your headlines and landing page copy to improve conversion rates.
+But we’re going to dissect the different font elements you can test in your headlines and copy to improve conversion rates.

 Just like button colors affect conversion rates, so do font colors.